 In the mid-1940s, Schlöndorff’s mother died in a kitchen fire.
 Roughly a decade later, following a student exchange program with France, he moved to the country to continue his education.

 Volker Schlöndorff initially pursued law but his passions lay elsewhere.
 He mixed with filmmakers and frequently went to the movies — reportedly up to three times a day.
 Schlöndorff was selected out of 300 applicants for a mere eleven spots at the Institute for Advanced Cinematographic Studies.
 But by 1960 he had abandoned his studies to work as an assistant director for Louis Malle on his film Zazie dans le Métro.

 The Tin Drum

 Set in Danzig after World War I, 1979’s The Tin Drum follows Oskar Matzerath, a little boy with a wisdom far beyond his years.
 Disgusted by adults and society, he decides to stop aging after his third birthday.
 On this birthday, he is gifted a tin drum.
 The surreal and satirical film sees Oskar drumming as chaos takes over his world as World War II approaches.

 The Legend of Rita

 The film is notably shot in a way hearkening back to the 1970s era in which it is set.
-The Legend of Rita imagines the collusion between East Germany’s Stasi and West Germany’s leftist terrorist group the Red Army Faction.
-It sees RAF member Rita Vogt serving time in prison in the West after killing a police officer.
+The Legend of Rita imagines the collusion that took place between East Germany’s Stasi and West Germany’s leftist terrorist group the Red Army Faction (RAF).
+It sees RAF member Rita Vogt serving time in prison in the West for killing a police officer.
 After a daring escape from prison, she is hidden in the East.